alexreyes/bash-scripts/README.md

 ## notes
-yay

-(I just started making bash scripts to automate common tasks and I gotta say... this is great)
+I *just* started making bash scripts to automate common tasks and I gotta say... this is great!